-If you’re thinking about starting with watercolors, there are two types of things you’ll need.
+If you’re thinking about starting with watercolors, there are two types of watercolor supplies you’ll need.
 You’ll need items you have to buy at an art store (or of course online), and items you can get elsewhere.
-The latter, you may already have.
+The latter, you may already have in your home.

 To buy from the art store